8 Step Anime Woman’s Head & Face Drawing Tutorial

 This tutorial explains how to draw an anime woman’s head and face step by step.
-The focus is on how to draw a middle aged female character’s facial features as well as on common anime facial proportions for that character type.
+The focus is on creating a middle aged looking female in the anime/manga style with proportion and facial features common to that type of character.

-For the purposes of this tutorial the age of the character we will focus on can be anywhere from late 20’s to late 30s.
+The age of the woman in this tutorial can be anywhere from late 20’s to late 30s.

 Step 1 – Structure & Draw the Head

 For the side view you can draw the top of the head as an oval and then add the bottom section onto that.
 This can get a little tricky as you will want to indicate the nose right away.
 As suggested earlier you can do a rough drawing with light lines first and estimate where the nose should be and correct your drawing later if needed.
 For placing the nose see step four of this tutorial.

-Draw the area between the nose and the chin as a single line.
+For now draw the area between the tip of the nose and the chin as a single line.
 The details of the mouth and bottom portion of the nose will be added in later stages.

 For more on anime heads and faces see: